-- O Use triage ribbons (color-coded strips), not triage tags, during initial triage.
+- Initial Triage: - Use triage ribbons (color-coded strips), not triage tags, during initial triage.
 One should be tied to an upper extremity in a VISIBLE location (on the right wrist, if possible). - RED Immediate - YELLOW Delayed - GREEN Minimal - GRAY Expectant\ - BLACK Dead (both ribbons and triage tags use a black & white Zebra stripe rather than black for easier visibility in low light). - ORANGE and Polka Dot Ribbon used in addition to one of the above ribbons to indicate victim has been contaminated with a hazardous material.
 The dots are to make the Orange easier to distinguish from Red. - Move as quickly and safely as possible, making quick decisions.
 Remember that the victim will be re-triaged, probably multiple times, and the category will be revised, up or down, whenever needed. - Over-triage can be as harmful as under-triage.
-If everyone is tagged red, those who are truly red will receive delayed treatment, delayed transport, and delayed definitive care. - o \Note: Expectant does NOT mean dead. - It means the patient is unlikely to survive given the current resources. - Treatment and transport should be delayed until more resources, field or hospital, are available.
-If there are delays in the field, consider requesting orders for palliative care, e.g., pain medications if time and resources allow.
+If everyone is tagged red, those who are truly red will receive delayed treatment, delayed transport, and delayed definitive care. - \Note: Expectant does NOT mean dead. - It means the patient is unlikely to survive given the current resources. - Treatment and transport should be delayed until more resources, field or hospital, are available.
+If there are delays in the field, consider requesting orders for palliative care, e.g., pain medications if time and resources allow. - Secondary Triage: - Secondary Triage must be performed on all victims prior to transport. - Treatment Area may also be the Casualty Collection Point (CCP), or the CCP may be separate. - Patients should be reassessed periodically, including when moved to a CCP, or when their condition or resources change. - Utilize Triage Tags and complete pertinent and available information on the tag. - Affix the tag to the victim using the triage ribbon. - Tags are applied after patients enter the Treatment Area or CCP, or by Transport Group if the patient is being directly removed without going to the Treatment Area. - Orange Ribbons (indicating contaminated patients) are removed during decon. - EMS always has responsibility for performing primary decontamination prior to transport, however, the hospital must be aware of both contamination and decontamination.